Up to 50% off sofas & mattresses — limited‑time deals.

 Is a sofa bed the same as a sleeper sofa?

 Not always.
-Broad usage overlaps, but many retailers use sofa bed for fold-flat models and sleeper sofa for pull-out designs.
+Broad everyday use overlaps, but many retailers use sofa bed for fold-flat models and sleeper sofa for pull-out designs.

 Is a sofa bed good for everyday sleeping?

-It can be, but only if the model has a supportive sleep surface and enough size for regular use.
+It can be, but only if the model offers enough support, enough usable length, and a mechanism that holds up under regular use.

 How much room do you need in front of a sofa bed?

-Many sleepers need roughly 7 feet of front clearance, and some open close to 90 inches deep.
+Many sleepers need generous front clearance, and some open close to 90 inches deep.
+Always check the open dimensions instead of guessing from the closed size.

 Are sofa bed mattresses standard sizes?